-The Lifeline’s network of over 200 crisis centers has been in operation since 2005, and has been proven to be effective.
-It’s the counselors at these local crisis centers who answer the contacts the Lifeline receives every day.
-Numerous studies have shown that callers feel less suicidal, less depressed, less overwhelmed and more hopeful after speaking with a Lifeline counselor.
+Numerous studies have shown that callers feel less suicidal, less depressed, less overwhelmed and more hopeful after speaking with a 988 Lifeline counselor.

 Answer the call!
-These centers are looking to bring on new volunteers and paid employees.
-You will receive training, so if you are a caring person who wants to help those in crisis, apply today.
+988 Lifeline centers are looking to bring on new volunteers and paid employees.
+You will receive training, so if you are looking to make a difference for those in crisis, apply today.
 Find your opportunity: samhsa.gov/988-jobs

-To learn more about the history of 988, visit here.
+To learn more about the history of the 988 Lifeline, visit here.

-To learn how Vibrant Emotional Health, the nonprofit administrator of the Lifeline, has been supporting states’ implementation planning for 988 through grants, check here.
+To learn how Vibrant Emotional Health, the nonprofit administrator of the 988 Lifeline, has supported states’ implementation of the 988 Lifeline through grants, check here.

-If you’re a Veteran, Service Member or loved one and want to know more about how 988 will affect the Veterans Crisis Line, click here.
+If you’re a veteran, service member or loved one and want to know more about how 988 Lifeline works with the Veterans Crisis Line, click here.